 Historic Monuments of Ancient Kyoto (Kyoto, Uji and Otsu)

 Kyoto is a must-visit on any Japan itinerary, and for good reason.
 This spiritual city is rich with temples and shrines that evoke a traditional Japan that contrasts sharply with the bustling atmosphere of Tokyo.
-In Kyoto, you’ll find iconic landmarks like the Golden Pavilion at Kinkakuji Temple and the serene Zen rock garden at Ryoan-ji Temple.
+On Kyoto shore excursions, you’ll find iconic landmarks like the Golden Pavilion at Kinkakuji Temple and the serene Zen rock garden at Ryoan-ji Temple.

 It’s also worthwhile to explore the neighboring cities of Uji and Otsu for a more tranquil experience with nature and traditional architecture.
 Uji, known for Byodoin Temple, the image featured on the back of the ¥10 coin, offers a peaceful retreat, especially in spring or autumn when cherry blossoms and red maple leaves enhance its beauty.
 Don’t miss a visit to a local teahouse, where Uji’s famous green tea is featured in dishes like soba noodles and ice cream.